rystsov/mongodb-transaction-example/README.md

 An object has a **clean state** when a transaction has successfully passed: its "value" contains new data and "updated" and "tx" are null.

-An object has a **dirty uncommitted state** during transaction: "updated" contains new version, "tx" reffers to object representing transaction and that object exists.
+An object has a **dirty uncommitted state** during transaction: "updated" contains new version, "tx" refers to object representing transaction and that object exists.

-The third state is a **dirty committed state** it describe case when transaction is committed but hasn't yet clean its utility data yet: "value" and "updated" contains new version of an object, "tx" reffers to object representing transaction, but that object is deleted.
+The third state is a **dirty committed state** it describe case when transaction is committed but hasn't yet clean its utility data yet: "value" and "updated" contains new version of an object, "tx" refers to object representing transaction, but that object is deleted.

 #### Transaction